The extension system

 For (1), extensions are implemented using single-spa parcels (opens in a new tab).

-For (3) you can define an extension in your application's routes.json
+For (3), you define extensions in your application's routes.json file (recommended for Core v5+).
+An example:

 {